CHIANG MAI TO THE GREAT WALL OF CHINA

 Imperial Sights & Final Impressions

 Today is yours to explore Beijing’s cultural landmarks.
-Join a guided visit to iconic sites such as the Forbidden City, Temple of Heaven, or the Summer Palace—each offering a glimpse into China’s imperial past and architectural grandeur.
+Guided visit to iconic sites such as the Forbidden City, Temple of Heaven and Tiananmen square, each offering a glimpse into China’s imperial past and architectural grandeur.

 Day 25 / Departure and onwards from Beijing